pulimeng/CancerOmicsNet/README.md

 ## Training

+Before you train your own model, create two folders (`raw` and `processed`) under your data folder.
+Then move the data to `./raw`.
 To train the model using your own data, run
 <pre><code>python gr_train.py</code></pre>
 It reads the configurations from the `params.json`.
-The parameters need can be found in an example file we provided.
+ - `path` path to the training data folder.
+ - `opath` path to the output folder

 # Dataset